baumgrai/domain/README.md

 [^1]: SQL knowledge and knowledge of *domain* specific Java <-> SQL naming conversion rules is needed only for building WHERE clauses if objects shall be loaded seletively from database or if objects shall be allocated exclusively.
 Java <-> SQL naming conversion rules are described in Javadoc.

 **Version Control:**
-- annotate version information to \*new, *changed* and ~~removed~~ classes and fields and let `Java2Sql` tool automatically generate incremental database update scripts
+- annotate version information to \*new, *changed* and ~~removed~~ domain classes and fields and let `Java2Sql` tool automatically generate incremental database update scripts

 **How data is persisted?**
 - every 'domain' class has a corresponding table in the persistence database